What do all these stories of vaccine denial deaths do to our sense of empathy?

 “It is a toxic environment in a lot of ways,” he says.
 He had recently instituted some new rules — among them, banning screen images that are purely political and not related to covid — and had been shouted down by the subreddit’s own subscribers, some of whom wanted the freedom to post whatever they wanted.
 “I spent three hours on it last night, and by the end of it, I had become toxic, and kind of a jerk in my replies to jerks, which is not typically something I would do.”

 The site has its share of bad apples.
 But many of the people who are drawn to it are hurting, too.
 Greg, a 54-year-old call-center worker from Indianapolis, found himself attracted to the Herman Cain Awards a year after his mother died of covid.
 Because she caught the virus last summer, she never had a chance to get vaccinated.
-Greg, who only agreed to share his first name because he fears being doxed on Reddit, has been dismayed to see people squander the chance his mother never got.
+Greg, who agreed to share only his first name because he fears being doxed on Reddit, has been dismayed to see people squander the chance his mother never got.
 He said that looking at the site felt like “therapy, in a way.”

 “It’s a little bit dark,” he says, but “it has helped me cope, in that there’s still a lot of anger.”